CAMPUS CLIMATE – THE SALVATION ARMY College for Officer Training

-Suffern, New York, January 31, 2018
+Suffern, New York, September 1, 2019

 The physical resources, particularly instructional facilities, are designed, maintained and managed so that the College can fulfill all of its purposes.
 We seek to allow cadets to meet and achieve their educational objectives while living in a collective community of God-honoring and loving families and singles.
 Adequate and separate spaces are set apart for all educational and living functions and services that individuals and families would require including: 1) instruction, 2) support service, 3) food services, 4) administration, and 5) child care facilities.
 The Campus is a welcoming residential space and all cadets live on grounds with their immediate family (except adult children, in most cases) in separate or shared (for most singles) housing.